WFI Optical Elements

 Dispersive Elements

-The Table of Properties for Dispersive Elements contains the optical properties of the prism and grism, while Table of Properties for Dispersive Elements displays the effective area curves of the grism first order and of the prism.
+The Table of Properties for Dispersive Elements contains the optical properties of the prism and grism, while Figure of Properties for Dispersive Elements displays the effective area curves of the grism first order and of the prism.
 Throughput information for other orders is not available at this time, but may be provided in the future.

 Table of Properties for Dispersive Elements